 We live in a society that still hesitates when a young girl expresses an interest in engineering or science.
-However, build IT is hoping to change this.
+However, build IT @ SDSU Library is hoping to change this.
 On Girl Day, a day during the organizations’ Engineer Week, a young group of middle school aged girls were given the chance to design their very own 3D printed bracelet.
 The design had to be something the girls wanted but also one that could be printed 45 times in the small printing window they had available.
 The project also required that the design be STEM-related.
 The outcome was a bracelet with the complete solar system going across.
 The girls also painted their bracelets after printing.
 See what else build IT is doing to inspire young minds!

 A recent Navy partnership developed the first 3D printed submersible.
 The prototype came together in under four weeks and there are currently plans to produce fleet-capable prototypes that could be available as early as 2019.
 Partners in the project included the Oak Ridge National Laboratory (ORNL), Naval Surface Warfare Center, Carderock Division’s Disruptive Technology Laboratory, Picatinny Arsenal, Defense Advanced Research Projects Agency, Naval Air Systems Command, the Johns Hopkins University Applied Physics Laboratory, Naval Surface Warfare Centers from Crane, Panama City, Philadelphia, Naval Undersea Warfare Center Newport, and Portsmouth Naval Shipyard.
 The second project ORNL was involved with was the printing of AMIE, one of the world’s first 3D printed homes that also serves as a vehicle and integrated energy system.

 3D printing in infrastructure can save time and money.
 This was just the case in the construction of the world’s first 3D printed bridge in Madrid.
-Organized by the Institute of Advanced Architecture of Catalonia, the bridge measured 12 meters long and 1.75 meters wide.
+Organized by the Institute for Advanced Architecture of Catalonia, the bridge measured 12 meters long and 1.75 meters wide.
 The material used was micro-reinforced concrete.
 Raw material was recycled during the build, minimizing the amount of waste while maximizing structural performance.
 While 3D printing has been traditionally used for small-scale projects, the installation of this bridge expands the possibilities 3D printing offers the construction industry.